ramezian1/personal-portfolio/README.md

 7. **Expense Tracker** – Track daily expenses and view them in a monthly summary.
 [Live Demo](#) | [Source Code](#) **BETA**
 8. **Fitness Tracker** – Log workouts and view progress over time.
 [Live Demo](#) | [Source Code](#) **BETA**

+   Note: hyperlinks under projects are currently not working as expected.
+Until I resolve the issue, please use the navigation link from the project structure folder on top, the folders names correspond to the projects mentioned above.
+I will get the links sorted as soon as possible!

 ## 🛠️ Technologies Used
 This portfolio was built using: